mazeemkhanreal/Realtime_CDC/README.md

 The CDC pipeline consists of several key components:

 ### 🔄 1.
 Data Source – Flight API
 A live aviation API (e.g., OpenSky) continuously provides real-time flight data such as aircraft positions and statuses.
-This data simulates the operational system of a business (e.g., a booking system).
+This data simulates the operational system of a business (e.g., a realtime flights data coming from sensors etc).

 ### 🗄️ 2.
 PostgreSQL
 The API ingests data into a transactional PostgreSQL database.
 It behaves like a source-of-truth OLTP system where inserts/updates/deletes occur frequently.